davidlj95/website/README.md

 It will generate a `release.json` file in the root of the repository containing all info about releases that [Semantic Release][semantic-release] provides.

+> ⚠️ **Next release can be fake**
+>
-> ⚠️ The API only outputs information when a new release has to be generated.
-As a workaround, a fake
+> The API only outputs information when a new release has to be generated.
+As a
+> workaround, a fake
-> patch release is generated in case no release was needed so we get access to all that info.
-To distinguish a real
+> patch release is generated in case no release was needed to get access to all that info.
+>
-> run from a faked run, a `fake` property exists in that JSON.
+> **To distinguish a real run from a faked run, a `fake` property exists in that JSON** with value set to `true`.
+The
-> The only faked properties are about next release (`nextRelease` and `releases` at the moment of writing this).
+> only faked properties are about next release (`nextRelease` and `releases` at the moment of writing this).
 Info
 > about last release
-> is correct even when faking the release to generate the output (`lastRelease` at the moment of writing this)
+> remains correct even when faking the release to generate the output (`lastRelease` at the moment of writing this)

+> ⚠️ **Next release can be a preview**
+>
+> If running the script from a branch that's not configured to trigger releases, the default API behaviour is to
+> output no data.
+As a workaround, we simulate being on the `main` branch and see what would happen in that scenario
+> when including commits from the current branch.
+>
+> **To distinguish a real run from a faked run, a `preview` property exists in that JSON** with value set to `true`.
+> This is because it's a simulation of this branch being merged into main branch.
+But you could want to merge that
+> against another (the script could be smarter and simulate that too, but not yet :P).

+> ⚠️ **Next release can be fake and preview**
+> If both of previous situations happen at same time (commits of branch are not enough to trigger a release and
+> branch is not one configured for releases)

 ## Git hooks